4finance/uptodate-gradle-plugin/README.md

 ```
 uptodate {
-    mavenRepo = "address to your custom repo (defaults to maven central repo)"
+    mavenRepo = "address to your custom repo solrsearch (defaults to maven central repo solrsearch)"
 }
 ```